 Routine vaccination is an essential milestone, especially given persistent measles outbreaks across Chad.
 Yet, the population of Béboto was overwhelmingly unaware of the need to take their child for a routine vaccination at 9 months.
 Improved and widespread sensitization activities are recommended, taking care to reach those who are likely to give birth at home.

-Chad’s EPI activities need to be improved, as coverage before the MSF vaccination response in Béboto was extremely low, resulting in this most recent outbreak.
+Chad’s EPI activities need to be improved, as coverage before the MSF vaccination response in Béboto only offered protection to approximately 50% of the population aged 6 months to 9 years; far below the level required for herd immunity.
 More frequent SIAs are required, as most respondents reported that their child was too young or had not yet been born when the last SIA campaign occurred in Béboto.

-If sensitization activities (as suggested above) are effective, it’s important that health centres are functioning and have enough vaccines to immunize children.
-If people spend time and money to visit a health centre only to find there are no vaccines available, this could discourage such initiative and perpetuate low routine coverage, despite improved awareness among the community.

 An important step to improving EPI is understanding where the gaps and weaknesses lie.
 An evaluation of the ministry of health’s immunization program is suggested to identify areas for improvement (e.g. supply chain, cold chain, transport, human resources).